EarthAsylum/eacDoojigger/readme.txt

 == Upgrade Notice ==

-The upcoming version 3.0 of {eac}Doojigger will drop support for PHP versions prior to 8.1.
+Future versions (starting with 3.0) of {eac}Doojigger will drop support for PHP versions prior to 8.1.

 == Copyright ==